ashwinkumarm/mlAlgorithms/README.md

  b is vector of 1

  ### Dataset
- UCI mystery dataset is being used.
+ mystery dataset is being used.

  ### Procedure to run & Result shown
  File name is primalSVM.m.
 Just provide the correct path for mystery dataset and run the code.